jonlpersson/ed-latimore/site/_posts/2020-12-20-how-to-be-an-attractive-man-no-bs-guide.md

 If you’re on the taller side (i.e. 6’8” or above), you might want to make yourself look a little shorter by doing the opposite of what Brock recommends in the video: wear pants and shirts that contrast each other strongly or wear bigger patterns.

+You’re stuck with your genetics.
+When it comes to height, there are basically 3 types of men: &lt;6’1”, 6’0”-5’10”, 5’9”&gt;.

+If you’re in the first group, your life is good.
+If you’re in the last group, there isn’t much you can do.
+Unless you have money for surgery to make yourself tall.

+The middle group is the group that will benefit tremendously from shoes and insols that will add 2-3” of height.
+In the winter, this is easy because boots naturally add height.
+For the rest of the year, or for guys who live somewhere without a cold winter, these shoes will allow you to discretely add height.

+* [Shoe insols to make you taller](https://amzn.to/3AnOIyk){: target="_blank" rel="noopener"}
+* [Sneakers to make you taller](https://amzn.to/3NFPvh2){: target="_blank" rel="noopener"}
+* [Dress shoes to make you taller](https://amzn.to/3NF2TCe){: target="_blank" rel="noopener"}

 ### What clothes to wear

 Every man has a slightly different style.
 The specific items that I wear are not necessarily the same type of items that you want to wear.